Skip to main content

 If you live alone

-You can still have visitors to stay for up to 13 weeks while getting the ‘single, living alone’ rate.
+Note: You can have visitors to stay for up to a total of 13 weeks in any 26-week (6-month) period and still get the ‘single, living alone’ rate.

-If you’re single but sharing accommodation with people who are not your partner or a dependent child, you get the ‘single, sharing accommodation’ rate.
+If you live with someone who’s not your partner or dependent child, you’ll get the ‘single, sharing accommodation’ rate.

-Getting the single rate if you have a partner
+Getting the single rate when you have a partner

-You might also be able to get this rate if you have a spouse or partner who goes into:
+You might be able to get the single rate if your spouse or partner is in:

 • residential care